Subgame Perfect Equilibria of Sequential Matching Games: Preliminaries

-\begin{definition}[Optimality \cite{knuth1976} (attributed to J.~H.~Conway)] The set of all stable matchings in $I$ forms a distributive lattice with respect to the partial order $\succeq_Q$.
 A unique maximal element in this distributive lattice is said to be \emph{worker-optimal} or \emph{$Q$-optimal}, and denoted by $\qopt(I)$.
 That is, $\qopt(I)(q) \succeq_q \mu(q)$ for any stable matching $\mu$ in $I$ and any worker $q \in Q$. \end{definition}

-The worker-optimal stable matching can be computed by Algorithm~\ref{alg:QOPT}, which we call the \emph{$Q$-oriented deferred acceptance algorithm} (DA).
+The worker-optimal stable matching can be computed by the well-known \emph{deferred acceptance (DA) algorithm} \cite{GS62}, which is described in Algorithm 1.
 Through the algorithm, the proposal with respect to each pair $e = (p, q) \in E$ and its rejection occur at most once in Lines~\ref{line:4} and \ref{line:7}, respectively, and the number of comparisons with respect to $\succ_p$ in Line~\ref{line:6} is equal to the number of workers rejected by $p$ in Line~\ref{line:7}.
 Hence, the algorithm requires $\mathrm{O}(|E|)$ time in total.

 We here show several properties on the worker-optimal stable matchings, which will be utilized in Sections~\ref{sec:restrict} and \ref{sec:imp_qopt}.